Spaces of Social Change

 These topics are used as means to consider how human geography may be used to understand the different ways in which social change is constituted by different social actors in different spaces.

-The module is assessed by a written report (50%) and a final exam that is sat in May (50%).
-The written report allows students the opportunity to examine processes of social change and resistance in contexts of their choice (not limited to those covered in the lectures).
+The module is assessed by a written report (50%) and a final project.
+The written report allows students the opportunity to examine processes of social change and resistance in contexts of their choice, and the project allows students to engage with a non-academic audience.